 With the first layer style dropdown you can set the plasma style.
 The current version features the following styles:

 The plasma layer generates an LDR texture (24 bpp RGB).

 The plasma layer generates an HDR texture (16 bpp R).
 This can be necessary to prevent the terracing effect when the plasma layer is used as a displacementmap.

 The position of the plasma layer

+This sets the colour gradients.
+Not all styles use all 4 colours.
 Press <F3> for the standard colour dialog.

-The amount of plasma elements.
+The number of plasma elements.

 The speed of the plasma elements.